yjacolin/c2cgeoportal/doc/administrator/mapfile.rst

 WMS GetFeatureInfo
 ------------------

+GetFeatureInfo allows user to clic on map to request layers.
+Default is to display the bbox of the geometry but you can display the geometry using the configuration described below.

 Layers involved in the ``point query`` feature must support WMS GetFeatureInfo.

 To support WMS GetFeatureInfo a ``LAYER`` should define a template::